 The husband pushed the empty cask on its side, crawled in, and began to rub the wood by hand.
 Meanwhile, the biker-lover, quite the versatile rider — leaned the wife forward on the cask, bent his body to hers and uncaring of all else, started giving her a good ride.
 Mid-trip, she poked her head down into the cask and gave her husband instructions, comically, with a whore’s double-face, pointing with her finger — You missed a spot here and here and … ohhh … there and there … again! — until both jobs were finished.
 The husband, born under an unlucky moon, then had to arrange to have the pickling cask transported at his own cost to the home of his wife’s biker-lover.

 Aporia — that sly philosopher’s got your tongue, huh? — or is it aphasia?
 Well, either is better than lashing out apoplectically at me for telling you a tale like you’ve never heard before.
 I, much knowing, have collected tales of this type from many cultures and across millennia of history.
 I learned them all by myself, with strenuous effort, working evenings and weekends.
 You think they don’t exist in reality?
 Just wait until my hard hoof kicks reality in front of your face!

 I beg your pardon for giving offense or being outlandish.
-But I won’t allow these tales to be erased, even if they can no longer be spoken.
+But I won’t allow these tales to be erased, even if they can no longer be told.
 I’m outside in the light with the seven sages of Rome and an Indian parrot that doesn’t just parrot its masters.
-You can tilt against Homer, but one day tales again will be told.
+You can tilt against Homer, but one day tales again will be spread.

 * * * * *